oasisprotocol/old-docs/src/operators/sentry-node.md

   ```

   on the validator node.
 Note that the above command is only available in
-   `oasis-core` from version 20.8.1 onward.
+   `oasis-node` from version 20.8.1 onward.

 [params]: ./current-testnet-parameters.md